Kirollos-Saad/Shop_Application/README.md

 - Update user profile information including name, email, and phone.
 - User authentication and token-based API requests.
 - Loading indicators and error handling for a smooth user experience.
+- Navigate screens swiftly with the intuitive bottom navigation bar.

 ## Technologies Used